muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

    burden on network engineers but also significantly enhances the agility and responsiveness of the network to changing conditions and user demands.

+## AI-Driven Security Monitoring

+AI is becoming a cornerstone of modern network security, enabling proactive, adaptive, and intelligent measures to safeguard network operations against a rapidly evolving threats.
+By leveraging AI, network operators can enhance their ability to detect, prevent, and respond to threats in real-time while automating complex     security processes.
+This section details the key areas where AI drives security enhancements in network operations.

+### Threat Detection and Mitigation

+AI significantly enhances threat detection and mitigation through ML and deep learning.
+By analyzing vast amounts of network traffic data, AI models identify unusual patterns and behaviors indicative of malicious activity.
+This includes detecting anomalies that signal threats like zero-day attacks or insider threats, generating real-time alerts, and incorporating external threat intelligence to recognize known attack signatures.
+Together, these capabilities enable faster response times and improved threat recognition.

+### Intrusion Detection and Prevention

+AI improves intrusion detection systems (IDS) and intrusion prevention systems (IPS) by enhancing accuracy and reducing false positives.
+It achieves this through behavioral analysis, which identifies unauthorized access or suspicious activities, and automated responses that isolate compromised devices or block malicious IP addresses.
+Additionally, AI’s adaptive learning capabilities ensure continuous updates to address new threats in dynamic environments.

+### Security Policy Automation

+Using AI would simplify the creation and enforcement of security policies by automating configurations and adjustments, reducing the potential for human error.
+It dynamically updates firewall rules and access controls based on real-time threat intelligence, assigns risk scores to network devices and applications to prioritize enforcement, and ensures compliance with regulatory standards by monitoring for deviations and recommending corrective actions.

 # AINetOps Scenarios and Use-cases

    This section further expands Section 5 by exploring scenarios and use